Governance

 DfE

-Supporting the Full Governing Body are four committees:
+Supporting the Trust Board are three committees:

 Trustees Appointments